AdobeDocs/experience-manager-cloud-service.en/help/screens-cloud/using-core-product-features/thumbnail-support-videos.md

 1. Click on **Preview**.

-1. If a video is set on the component, the video will play.
-If not, and the thumbnail is set, then the thumbnail will play.
-Otherwise the component is considered not configured and will be skipped.
+1. If a video is set on the component, the video plays.
+If not, and the thumbnail is set, then the thumbnail plays.
+Otherwise, the component is considered not configured and is skipped.

 ## Supported Use Cases while using Thumbnail in Videos {#understand-use-case}

 Thumbnail in videos supports the following use cases:

-* A video component with nothing set up will be skipped.
+* A video component with nothing set up is skipped.

 * A video component with only the thumbnail set will play the thumbnail.